This is our seventh year of touring in the USA / Canada in our motor home. We both enjoy hiking and carry two bikes with us.

 Woodgate Beach, Queensland Australia.
 A small seaside town with a beautiful white sand beach.
 Both Childers and Bundaberg have FREE Dump Stations so (if needed) I would recommend using one before visiting Woodgate Beach.

-Our rig in the USA is a 34 ft 1996 class A Fleetwood Southwind (no slides)
+Our rig in the USA is a 40 ft 1999 class A Country Coach

 They shared some very funny believable or not stories and interesting information about their homeland.
 Would love to see more of them.

 Woodgate Wanderers stayed overnight with us late last month and ewe really enjoyed their company.